 Category III - Other Volleyball Competition

-- Play-in match to the national championship or regional tournament for WOMEN'S NAIA or any division of WOMEN'S NJCAA
+- Play-in match to the NJCAA national championship or regional tournament

-- Semifinals or finals of a WOMEN'S NAIA or any division of the NJCAA conference championship (1 pt maximum per season)
+- Semifinals or finals of a WOMEN'S NAIA conference championship (one pt maximum per season)

 - WOMEN'S state junior college championship tournaments in states that are not affiliated with NJCAA